dgoldman0/homeless/fourth_person.md

 To better describe this emergent phenomenon, we propose **fourth-person narration** as:

-> Fourth-person narration refers to a narrative voice that only materializes through the necessary mediation of a second agent, such that neither the originator of the discourse (A) nor the transmitter (B) constitutes the narrator alone" and yet there is only one narrative voice.
+> Fourth-person narration refers to a narrative voice that only materializes through the necessary interaction between multiple agents, such that none of the agents constitute the narrator alone, and yet there is only one narrative voice.

-This "fourth-person" explicitly indicates narrative agency distributed across individuals, transcending traditional singular or plural authorial voice conceptions.

 ### Situating Fourth-Person Narration in Current Scholarship